ooxiel/OfficePythonProgramming/README.md

 *Actuael Time:*     ---             <br>

 Task: <br>
-    1. Analyse and understand a the structure and content of a choosen dataset.
+    1. Analyse and understand a the structure and content of a choosen dataset. <br>
     2. Write a short report about the dataset and the article.

     Further explanation coming soon...